Jamie Lee Curtis calls for 'basically just f***ing more women anywhere, anytime, all at once' after Oscars win

 In her acceptance speech, Curtis thanked the “hundreds” of people she says she’s indebted to for her decades-long career.

-"I know it looks like I'm standing up here by myself, but I am not.
-I am hundreds of people," she said, calling out the cast and crew of Everything Everywhere All At Once by name — including directors the Daniels and co-star, "bae" Michelle Yeoh.
+“I know it looks like I’m standing up here by myself, but I am not.
+I am hundreds of people,” she said, calling out the cast and crew of Everything Everywhere All at Once by name — including directors the Daniels and co-star, “bae” Michelle Yeoh.

-"To my family," she added, "my beautiful husband Christopher Guest, our daughters Annie and Ruby.
+“To my family,” she added, “my beautiful husband, Christopher Guest, our daughters, Annie and Ruby.
 My sister Kelly, we just won an Oscar!
-To all of the people who've supported the genre movies I've made for all these years, the thousands and hundreds of thousands of people: We just won an Oscar.
-Together!"
+To all of the people who’ve supported the genre movies I’ve made for all these years, the thousands and hundreds of thousands of people: We just won an Oscar.
+Together!”

 Jamie Lee Curtis accepts the Oscar for Best Supporting Actress for her performance in 'Everything Everywhere All At Once.' #Oscars95 pic.twitter.com/1H3tJEmgGF